hu-macsy/lama_old/scai/doc/installation/build.rst

 Doxygen API Documentation
 """""""""""""""""""""""""

-If Doxygen is found the API documentation can be build as follwos:
+If Doxygen is found the API documentation can be built as follwos:

 .. code-block:: bash